How government works

 The Premier is the head of government in Alberta.
 The leader of the political party with the most seats in the Legislative Assembly becomes the Premier.
 While the Premier does not need to be a Member of the Legislative Assembly to lead the province, he does need to be an MLA to sit in the Legislature and participate in debate.
 As head of Executive Council, the Premier chooses cabinet ministers from among elected members of the governing party.

-The Honorable Jim Prentice is the Premier of Alberta, President of Executive Council and Chair of the Agenda and Priorities Committee.
+The Honorable Rachel Notley is the Premier of Alberta, President of Executive Council and Minister of International and Intergovernmental Relations.

 Executive Council is made up of the Premier and cabinet ministers.
 Its role is to put government policy into practice.
 The Premier is the head of Executive Council, and chooses cabinet ministers from elected members of his party.